vinfreecs/genga/Documentation.md

  * FormatP i: Output file format for particles.
 0: all particles write to different files, 1: all particles write to the same files.
  * All default parameters for the 'param.dat' file.
 See [here](#markdown-header-the-param.dat-file) for more details

- * Rcut f: Radius where bodies get ejected, in AU
- * RcutSun f: Radius where bodies fall into the central mass, in AU
  * pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
  * MaxColl i: Maximum number of Collisions per time step that can be stored
  * cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.